Halva recipe

 - Add granulated sugar and mix thoroughly.

-- Melt the butter in a frying pan, put the nut mass, and, stirring, cook for a quarter of an hour until thick.
+- Melt the butter in a frying pan, add the nut mixture, and, stirring, cook for a quarter of an hour until thick.

 - Transfer to a cup and leave to cool.